The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Conclusion

 \section{Conclusion}

-In this work, we have studied the dependence of the GW bias parameter for BBHs on the GW selection function, using angular power spectrum measurements of mock sirens populating galaxy catalogs.
+In this work, we have studied the dependence of the GW bias parameter for BBHs on the GW host-galaxy probability, using angular power spectrum measurements of mock sirens populating galaxy catalogs.
 We generated mock catalogs of BBHs using physically motivated relations between GWs and the properties of the host galaxies, populating the 2MPZ and WISE all-sky galaxy catalogs.
-In particular, we examined an astrophysically inspired phenomenological model for the GW host selection function, characterized by a broken power law in stellar mass that rises at low mass and falls at high mass.
-The presence of a turnover point in the selection function $M_{\mathcal{K}}$ is motivated by the expected transition scale between star-forming and quiescent galaxies, which is predicted to be around $M_{\star} \sim 10^{11}$ $M_\odot$.
+In particular, we examined an astrophysically inspired phenomenological model for the GW host-galaxy probability, characterized by a broken power law in stellar mass that rises at low mass and falls at high mass.
+The presence of a turnover point in the host-galaxy probability function $M_{\mathcal{K}}$ is motivated by the expected transition scale between star-forming and quiescent galaxies, which is predicted to be around $M_{\star} \sim 10^{11}$ $M_\odot$.
 Essentially, our reasoning is that the BBH merger rate is expected to follow the SFR with a certain non-zero delay time.
-If the delay time is short compared to the quenching timescale of the galaxies, high-mass galaxies whose star formation ceased in the past should have a smaller probability of hosting a GW merger, leading to a drop in the selection function at high mass.
-On the other hand, if the delay time is long, then we would expect the selection function to trace the stellar mass and increase at high mass.
+If the delay time is short compared to the quenching timescale of the galaxies, high-mass galaxies whose star formation ceased in the past should have a smaller probability of hosting a GW merger, leading to a drop in the host-galaxy probability at high mass.
+On the other hand, if the delay time is long, then we would expect the host-galaxy probability to trace the stellar mass and increase at high mass.
 We explored these physical differences by varying the pivot mass and slopes in our model.